module specification

 Module summary

-Valuation is an essential skill for commercial real estate professionals.
-This module build upon your learning from the corresponding module at level 4 and develops students’ skills further in valuing commercial property, examining traditional and contemporary methods of valuation over a range of contexts.
-The module focuses on the standard methods of valuation and the appropriate situations for their use, together with introducing innovations in valuation methods in preparation for the Advanced Valuation module at level 6.
-You will examine some of the characteristics and risks to be considered in a valuation and the applicability of these depending on the nature of the valuation.
-You will learn the importance of market data in valuations and the sources of this data and how to validate and interpret it.
-Throughout the module there is an emphasis on the importance of following professional standards in this area of work and of ethical behaviour.
-You will be presented with authentic scenarios and examples to help with your understanding.
+Valuation is an essential skill for Commercial Real Estate professionals.
+This module builds upon your learning from Level 4 and develops your skills further as you will examine traditional methods of valuation in more detail together with contemporary models such as discounted cashflow.
+You will examine some of the characteristics and risks to be considered in valuation and their applicability depending on the nature of the valuation.
+You will consolidate your learning of the importance of market data and how your valuation must be grounded in market evidence.
+Throughout the module you will understand the importance of following professional standards together with ethical behaviour.

 Syllabus